 Whatever you do, make sure you have fun!
 Perfection is not the goal of music; delight and joy is.

 P. S. It recently occurred to me that learning the pennywhistle is tremendously useful for learning the Baroque (or any period) flute.
 Whistles use a 6-hole fingering pattern that is basically the same as the Baroque flute AND uses cross-fingerings most people don't mention with period instruments.
 The cross fingering are not always transferable but sometimes they are.
-And learning the 6-hole fingering without any keys first makes adding in the keys a bit easier.
 Add to that, you get to hold the whistle in front of you and PUT YOUR ARMS DOWN!
 Trust me, the chance to rest your arms and keep playing is fantastic.
 Not to mention whistles are a great deal of fun all on their own.
+For more on this idea, see my post 6 Holes-Where Traversos and Whistles Meet.

 Just make sure you get a pennywhistle with a tone you like!
 You don't have to go to the most expensive or fancy whistle (though you can; I sprang for a wooden whistle by Gene Milligan and couldn't be happier).
 But do ask to hear a sound clip or try the whistle out first to see if you like it.
-I suggest Elf Song Whistles (the Jasper Whistle) or Tilbury Whistles as fairly good starting points but not too expensive.
+I suggest Elf Song Whistles (the Jasper Whistle) or Tilbury Whistles as fairly good starting points without spending large amounts of cash.
+(There are cheaper whistles but picking a good one gets tricky as the price drops.)
 Or look up the "Wandering Whistler" on-line and check out his whistle reviews.